Pentax 645Z vs Sony A7R III

 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 645Z does not offer wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 645Z and the A7R III are recent models that are part of the current product line-up.
-The 645Z replaced the earlier Pentax 645D, while the A7R III has been discontinued (but it can be found pre-owned on eBay).
+The 645Z is a recent model that features in the current product line-up of Pentax.
+In contrast, the A7R III has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.